Internet church: History

 Internet-based Christian communities, better known as "online churches" or "internet churches", began gaining popularity in the early 2000s.
 Since then, they have prospered dramatically in response to institutional investment, the rise of more sophisticated social media and the emergence of free-access virtual worlds.
 As online communication became more popular and home computers became less expensive, computer-meditated communication expanded, causing religion to flourish on the Internet.

 In the beginning of the internet, many ministries began posting informational and sermon-like messages to visitors.
 Through the years this method of teaching has evolved in the form of video, audio podcasts and blogs.
 A 1996 study recommended that church organizations quickly establish their presence in cyberspace, or they would lose touch with many of their parishioners and risk losing the ability to advise them in an era of technological growth.
 They were essentially urged to establish an electronic presence before it was too late.
 Had they not made their presence known, the influence of the Church could have been lost to unofficial religious groups.

 Many of today's internet churches are descendants of brick-and-mortar churches, offering members an alternative to the traditional physical meetings within a church building.
 Some, such as the Church of Fools, offer church experiences through entirely 3D virtual reality environments.

 Internet churches now exist all around the world; however, they are still criticized for their lack of "human connection".
 The Methodist Church in the UK affirmed at its 2023 Conference "the possibility of predominantly online churches", subject to further discernment "in respect of online communion".

+Recently, internet-based churches have begun to use virtual reality softwares in order to increase their outreach to a wider congregation.
+These include the creation of metaverse churches which allow user participation from anywhere in the world, by use of an avatar.